 If someone is interested in switching to an electric vehicle, they need to be educated on how to live with one and deserve to have any other questions or concerns they have answered in full.

-“There were only two EVs on the lot, and neither were charged with sufficient power for a test drive,” said someone who visited a Mercedes in the same state.
+Another respondent who visited a Mercedes dealer in the same state said there were only two EVs on the lot, and neither were charged with sufficient power for a test drive.

 Someone who visited a California Volkswagen dealership shared that “the salesperson admitted he did not know too much about EVs.
 He said he had not received EV training.”

 This is where we come in.
-Our 17 combined years of experience at Tesla gives us the expertise and knowledge necessary to field these questions.
+Our nearly two decades of combined experience at Tesla gives us the expertise and knowledge necessary to field these questions.
 Plus, our purely pre-owned plug-in inventory allows customers to compare different electric options all in one place.
 They’re more likely to find the perfect car for them and there’s no need to waste time visiting different dealerships to compare the solitary electric models they have on their lots.

 We’ve reached a point in time where most automakers have at least one electric vehicle on offer and are announcing new ones at every major auto show.
 Unfortunately, far too many exciting news stories come with a disappointing footnote for electric vehicle fans in much of the United States: the cars will only be available in select markets.

-Currently, just ten states participate in the ZEV program: California, Connecticut, Oregon, Maine, Maryland, Massachusetts, New Jersey, New York, Rhode Island, and Vermont.
+As of 2019, just 10 states participate in the ZEV program: California, Connecticut, Oregon, Maine, Maryland, Massachusetts, New Jersey, New York, Rhode Island, and Vermont.
 These states are all clustered on the east or west coast.

-To make matters worse, Tesla is unable to open stores or galleries in over ten U.S. states due to regulations on manufacturer-direct sales.
+To make matters worse, Tesla is unable to open stores or galleries in more than 10 U.S. states due to regulations on manufacturer-direct sales.